-The Company obtained the shareholders' approval in the Addendum dated 26 May 2020 to enter into IPT with individuals who fall within the approved categories of Interested Persons, provided such transactions were entered into according to the review procedures set out in the Addendum.
-The IPT Mandate was last approved by the shareholders at the 2020 AGM.
-The list of IPTs is disclosed on page 149 of this Annual Report.
+The Company obtained the shareholders' approval in the Addendum dated 8 April 2022 to enter into IPTs with individuals who fall within the approved categories of Interested Persons, provided such transactions were entered into according to the review procedures set out in the Addendum.
+The IPT Mandate was last approved by the shareholders at the 2022 AGM.
+The list of IPTs is disclosed on page 158 of this Annual Report.

-The AC & RMC did not engage an independent financial adviser for the renewal of the IPT Mandate as the guidelines, methods and review procedures to determine the transaction prices of IPTs had remained unchanged since the last shareholders' approval of the IPT Mandate at the 2020 AGM, and the review procedures were deemed sufficient to ensure the IPTs were carried out on fair commercial terms and without prejudice to the interest of the Company or minority shareholders.
-The AC & RMC also reviewed the list of IPTs based on the works performed by the IAD, and was satisfied the IPTs were carried out on fair commercial terms.
+The AC & RMC did not engage an independent financial adviser for the renewal of the IPT Mandate as the guidelines, methods and review procedures to determine the transaction prices of IPTs had remained unchanged since the last shareholders' approval of the IPT Mandate at the 2022 AGM, and the review procedures were deemed sufficient to ensure the IPTs were carried out on fair commercial terms and without prejudice to the interest of the Company or minority shareholders.
+The AC & RMC also reviewed the list of IPTs based on the works performed by the IAD and was satisfied the IPTs were carried out on fair commercial terms.
+Additionally, the AC members visited the oil palm plantation and mill in North Sumatra during the year.